SabreOSS/conf4j/USERS-GUIDE.md

 Every configuration property has an ordered set of _configuration keys_ assigned.
 A property can be associated with multiple keys, and multiple properties can be associated to the same keys.
-When a configuration value is required, the keys from the _key set_ is submitted to `ConfigurationValuesSource` in sequence until the value associated with the key is found.
+When a configuration value is required, the keys from the _key set_ is submitted to `ConfigurationSource` in sequence until the value associated with the key is found.

 _Key set_ is constructed based on _conf4j_ annotations.